absorb-it/openhab-blockly-nspanel/docs/blockLibrary_nspanel_callback_callback.md

 Provide the new screensaver timeout as a parameter to the related state change, like 'newTimeout?30' to set the timeout to 30 seconds.

-### newBrigthness
+### newBrightness

 You can also modify the brightness settings of the display on the fly, maybe to dim the panel down by night.
 Just provide the screensaver brightness as the first parameter, the normal brightness as the second parameter.
-For instance as 'newBrigthness?35?80'.<br clear="right"/>
+For instance as 'newBrightness?35?80'.<br clear="right"/>

 ### complexScreenSaver